Skip to main content

 According to Article 1 of the Dutch Constitution, every individual in the Netherlands should be treated equally under the law.
 However, there is one family who is above the law: the superior royal Dutch family.
 This is a huge contradiction in Dutch society and culture.
 The Dutch legislature should either abolish Article 1 or the monarchy and revert back to a republic, which the Netherlands originally was.

 Not only are the Dutch royals above the law, they run over the rights of the Dutch people by taking their money.
-And then the King lectures the Dutch people about "equality" and "diversity" as the Dutch politicians, elected by the Dutch people, sit there silently while he does.
+And then the King lectures the Dutch people about "equality" and "diversity" as Dutch politicians, elected by the Dutch people, sit there silently while he does.
 In the Netherlands they call that "democracy."

 Also the notion that the Dutch monarchy is a politically passive institution with limited constitutional powers is perhaps the biggest and longest lasting cultural myths in the Netherlands.
 Or should I say Kingdom of the Netherlands?